nabinadhikari/hamroroom/v2/info.md

 - sbat update password
 - sbat SEARCH

 - Should be able to register
 package needed
 passport
 passport-local
 passport-local-mongoose
 express-session
+and redirect to dashboard

+- Should be able to login
+- Should be able to logout

+- Dashboard